whelan-low/tp/docs/DeveloperGuide.md

   - 1a1.
 Student ID does not exist in the system.
     - 1a1.1: Returns an error indicating that the student with the provided ID does not exist.
     - Use case ends.
-  - 1a2.
-Module code does not exist in the system.
-    - 1a2.1: Returns an error indicating that the module with that module code does not exist.
-    - Use case ends.
-  - 1a3.
-Tutorial class does not exist in the module specified.
-    - 1a3.1: Returns an error indicating that the tutorial class does not exist in the module specified.
-    - Use case ends.
-  - 1a4.
-Team does not exist in the tutorial class specified
-    - 1a4.1: Returns an error indicating that the tutorial team does not exist in the tutorial class specified.
-    - Use case ends.
 - 1b.
 User specifies to delete student by email.
   - 1b1.
 Email does not exist in the system.
     - 1b1.1.
 Returns an error indicating that the student with the provided email does not exist.
     - Use case ends.
-  - 1b2.
-Module code does not exist in the system.
-    - 1b2.1: Returns an error indicating that the module with that module code does not exist.
-    - Use case ends.
-  - 1b3.
-Tutorial class does not exist in the module specified.
-    - 1b3.1: Returns an error indicating that the tutorial class does not exist in the module specified.
-    - Use case ends.
-  - 1b4.
-Team does not exist in the tutorial class specified
-    - 1b4.1: Returns an error indicating that the tutorial team does not exist in the tutorial class specified.
-    - Use case ends.
 - 1c.
 User specifies to delete student by index.
   - 1c1.
 Index does not exist in the tutorial class.
     - 1c1.1.
 Returns an error indicating that the student with the provided index does not exist.
     - Use case ends.
-  - 1c2.
-Module code does not exist in the system.
+- 1d.
+Invalid module specified.
-    - 1c2.1: Returns an error indicating that the module with that module code does not exist.
+  - 1d1: Returns an error indicating that the module does not exist.
   - Use case ends.
-  - 1c3 Tutorial class does not exist in the module specified.
+- 1e.
+Invalid tutorial specified.
-    - 1c3.1: Returns an error indicating that the tutorial class does not exist in the module specified.
+  - 1e1: Returns an error indicating that the tutorial does not exist in the specified module.
   - Use case ends.
-  - 1c4.
-Team does not exist in the tutorial class specified
+- 1f.
+Invalid team specified.
-    - 1c4.1: Returns an error indicating that the tutorial team does not exist in the tutorial class specified.
+  - 1f1: Returns an error indicating that the team does not exist in the specified tutorial.
   - Use case ends.
-- 1d.
+- 1g.
 Invalid input command.
-  - 1d1: Returns an error indicating command not recognised and provides the correct command format.
+  - 1g1: Returns an error indicating command not recognised and provides the correct command format.
+  - Use case ends.
     <br>

-#### Use case 14: Allocate Student to tutorial team
+#### Use case 17: Allocate Student to tutorial team

 **Actor**: User